Dr. Pedro E. Arce

 “Arce Advocates New Kind of Engineer with New Learning Environment”: http://www.tntech.edu/pressreleases/arce-advocates-new-kind-of-engineer-with-new-learning-environment/

 Acknowledgement: Dr. Arce is deeply grateful for helpful funds provided by the State of Tenneessee (throught out the Centers of Excellence at TTU, the TTU Office of Research and Graduate Studies and the College of Engineering), national, international, and private foundations that have largely supported our research efforts.
 The BEE-E2 Community is the first one to have received graduate students from several countries supported by their goverments, at TTU.
-In particular, we are grateful to CONICYT, Chile for the generous support received.
+In particular, we are grateful to CONICYT, Chile; the Saudi-Arabia Mission and the Faculty of the Future Program (Schlumberger Foundation) for the generous support received.